CLASSICAL LOST AND FOUND

 One couldn't ask for a better performance of this operatic rarity.
 Soprano Gabrielle Philiponet (Marina), mezzo-sopranos Nora Gubisch (Marpha) and Jennifer Borghi (Vanda), tenor Philippe Talbot (Vasili/Dimitri), bass-baritone Andrew Foster-Williams (the Count) as well as basses Nicolas Courjal (Job) and Jean Teitgen (King of Poland) are all in superb voice.
 They're given enthusiastic, rapt support from the Flemish Radio Choir, Flanders Opera Children's Chorus and Brussels Philharmonic under French conductor Hervé Niquet.
 Joncières couldn't be better represented!

-Made at the Salle Flagey in Brussels, this studio recording is commendable.
+Made in Studio 4, Place Flagey (Flagey Square), Brussels, Belgium, this studio recording is commendable.
 The sonic image projected is ideally suited to the considerable forces present, and in an enriching venue.
 The overall sound is musically pleasing, but as is often the case with conventional CDs the solo voices and high strings are occasionally pinched in the highend.
 The balance between the soloists, choruses and orchestra is excellent throughout.

 -- Bob McQuiston, Classical Lost and Found (CLOFO.com, P140512)